Why you should dictate rather than write by hand

 I see three main ones:

-1 – It helps you write a whole lot faster.
-I’m a pretty quick writer now, but I’m much, much faster with voice activation.
+1 – It helps me write a whole lot faster.
+I’ve been a pretty quick writer for the last 20 years, but I’m much, much faster with voice activation.
 I think this is because:

 • I can speak a lot faster than I can write by hand or type.
-When I use a pencil and paper, I can produce no more than 40 words per minute.
-And although my typing speed is very respectable — about 85 to 90 words per minute – it’s a lot slower than my talking, which, like most people’s is about 150 words per minute.
+When I use a pencil and paper, I can produce only 40 words per minute.
+And although my typing speed is very respectable — about 85 to 90 words per minute — it’s a lot slower than my talking speed, which, like most people’s, is about 150 words per minute.

 2 – Voice activation eases the strain on my back and wrists.
-Now I can write more quickly with much less physical pain.
-If you find that it takes a full weekend for your back or wrists to recover from the typing you do, voice activation would be a good tool for you to try.
+Now I can write more quickly with less physical pain.
+If you find that it takes a full weekend for your back or wrists to recover from typing, voice activation would be an excellent tool for you to try.

 3 – Voice activation allows me to walk more easily while I write.
-As you may know, I have a treadmill desk, and I find it an enormous boost to my creativity and my productivity.
+I have a treadmill desk, and I find it an enormous boost to my creativity and my productivity.
 Of course I can type while I walk (it’s not nearly as difficult as most people imagine), but it’s easier to use only my voice.
-And if you don’t have a treadmill desk, then — with voice activation, and a wireless headset — you will be able to stroll around your office while you’re writing your next article or report.
+And if you don’t have a treadmill desk, then — with voice activation and a wireless headset — you will be able to stroll around your office while you’re writing your next article or report.

 And what are the downsides?

 1 – The error rate is about 5%.
 The only difficulty is that many of these mistakes are really hard to see.
-This is because our brains have their own built-in autocorrect function: typically, when we see a mistake in something we’ve written ourselves, our brains read the words they expect to see rather than the words that are actually written.
+This is because our brains have their own built-in autocorrect function.
+Typically, when we see a mistake in something we’ve written ourselves, our brains read the words they expect to see rather than what appears on the page.
 When using any voice activation software, it’s important to proofread extra carefully.
-See my tips for proofreading, here.
-Note one super-smart idea recommended by one of my readers (below).
-Have your computer read your writing back to you.
-That way you’ll be able to hear any errors.
+See my tips for proofreading.
+Note one super-smart idea recommended by one of my readers: Have your computer read your writing back to you.
+That way, you’ll be able to hear any errors.

 2 – If you’ve written on a computer for many years, expect it to take some time for you to become accustomed to dictating.
 When I first started dictating, I used to say that I “didn’t know where to put my brain” when I was writing.
-It felt as though I had more brain than I had things to do.
-It was awkward and uncomfortable.
-It reminded me of the feeling I had, 30 years ago, when I switched from writing by hand to writing directly on a keyboard.
-In both cases it took me about three months to get used to the transition.
-(You also have to learn to speak your punctuation — e.g. say “comma” when you want a comma and “period” when you want to end a sentence — but I’ve never had any difficulty with that.)
+It felt as though I had more brain than I had things to do with it.
+I felt awkward and uncomfortable.
+It reminded me of the feeling I had — 40 years ago — when I switched from writing by hand to writing directly on a keyboard.
+In both cases it took me about three months to get used to it.
+(You may also have to learn to speak your punctuation — i.e., say “comma” when you want a comma and “period” when you want to end a sentence — but I’ve had no difficulty with that.)

 Scroll to Top